SnexusG/Competitive-Coding-Resources/README.md

 ## Getting Started with Competitive Programming
   Programming, at its core is problem solving using code.
-Competitive programming makes it a sport where you compete with other people to solve some in a limited time period.
+Competitive programming makes it a sport where you compete with other people to solve some problems in a limited time period.
 As per [Wikipedia](https://en.wikipedia.org/wiki/Competitive_programming), "Competitive programming is a mind sport usually held over the Internet or a local network, involving participants trying to program according to provided specifications."

   You will be given a problem statement similar to [this](https://codeforces.com/problemset/problem/4/A)